spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 Imagine mapping individual MCP features to Wasm components, which can be composed together to form a complete MCP server component.

-We can push, pull, and compose component binaries from OCI registries just like container images.
-But unlike containers or virtual machines, components encapsulate only their own functionality and can be mere kilobytes in size.
-Full servers can weigh in under 1MB.

-Wasm components can be served from the network edge, or run directly on edge devices themselves.

-Session-enabled features over Streamable HTTP are an [open problem](https://github.com/modelcontextprotocol/python-sdk/issues/880) across existing MCP SDKs, with various solutions fragmented across language ecosystems or otherwise remaining unsolved.
-These implementations generally require either long-lived compute or specific external session backends with corresponding glue.
-[WASI](https://wasi.dev/) interfaces like [wasi:keyvalue](https://github.com/WebAssembly/wasi-keyvalue), which Wasm runtimes and platforms can implement, allow for session-enabled features to be implemented portably without being tied to some particular implementation of an external session state bucket.

 But first we need the tooling to make this possible.
 While existing MCP server SDKs are increasingly compatible with WebAssembly runtimes, they do not take advantage of the strengths of the component model.

 This is where [wasmcp](https://github.com/wasmcp/wasmcp) comes in.

 ## [Wasmcp](https://github.com/wasmcp/wasmcp)

 Wasmcp isn’t a runtime, and it’s not exactly an SDK.
-It is a collection of WebAssembly components and tooling that work together to function as a polyglot framework for authoring and composing MCP features as WebAssembly components.
-The result of this composition is an MCP server as a single component binary.
+It is a polyglot framework for developing and composing MCP servers from a collection of WebAssembly components.

+The result of composition is a standalone MCP server as a single WebAssembly component binary that can be deployed to any runtime that supports WebAssembly components.

-Many MCP composition patterns that would otherwise require external networked gateways become possible in memory within a single binary via composition.
+Many composition patterns that would normally require external gateways can instead happen in-memory by composing component binaries inside a single sandboxed process.
+That means less glue, fewer moving parts, and fewer network hops.

 With wasmcp we can implement a polyglot MCP server composed of Python tools that use [Pandas](https://pandas.pydata.org/), TypeScript tools that use [Zod](https://zod.dev/), and performance-critical tools or [Regorus](https://github.com/microsoft/regorus)-enabled authorization middleware in Rust.

-We can also interchangeably compose different transports and middlewares into the server binary.
+We can also interchangeably compose different transports, authorizers, and middleware into the server binary.

-Because [Spin](https://github.com/spinframework/spin) implements [wasi:keyvalue](https://github.com/WebAssembly/wasi-keyvalue) at the runtime level, we get a pluggable backend for MCP session state.
-This means the full range of spec features, including server-sent requests and notifications, work out of the box with compatible MCP clients over the Streamable HTTP transport.
+We can push and pull component binaries from OCI registries just like container images.
+But unlike containers or virtual machines, components encapsulate only their own functionality and can be mere kilobytes in size.
+Full servers can weigh in under 1MB.

+These components can be served from the network edge or run directly on edge devices themselves.

+Because runtimes like Spin implement [wasi:keyvalue](https://github.com/WebAssembly/wasi-keyvalue), wasmcp can support session-enabled features without baking in any particular external session store.
+We get portable sessions across runtimes rather than a hard dependency on a specific external ‘state bucket X’ service.

+This enables the full range of bidirectional and session-enabled features over both stdio and Streamable HTTP.

 ## Quickstart